 As much as we can during our processing which is more than enough.

 We shoot RAW files and process each individual photo to our interpretation of the optimum color balance, contrast, and exposure.
 We do try to remove small distractions, helicopters, planes, birds, and people in the background, if we can.

 None of those photos on our website have been fixed or "Photoshopped" other than using our normal processing explained above.

 With that said, we do not get rid of wrinkles, messy hair, blinks, swap heads, remove bandages and tatoos, make people thinner, or remove large distractions or people from the backgrounds.
 You're simply not paying for that service and if anyone tells you you are and have these "tourist" prices, you need to be suspect.

 What is a "Certified "Photographer?

 Many websites like to use the term "certified" or "licensed" for their photographers, so much that, it's now meaningless.

-How can we tell if what we see is what we'll get?
+Finally, how can we tell what you show is what we'll get?

 "The bitterness of poor quality lingers long after the sweetness of low cost is forgotten".